GCF - Greatest Common Factor

 - Step 1 - Divide the larger number by the smaller number using long division.

 - Step 2 - If the remainder is 0, then the divisor is the GCF.
-If the remainder is NOT 0, then make the remainder of the above step as the divisor and the divisor of the above step as the dividend and perform long division again.
+If the remainder is not 0, then make the remainder of the above step as the divisor and the divisor of the above step as the dividend and perform long division again.

 - Step 3 - If the remainder is 0, then the divisor of the last division is the GCF.
-If the remainder is NOT 0, then we have to repeat step 2 until we get the remainder 0.
+If the remainder is not 0, then we have to repeat step 2 until we get the remainder 0.

 Therefore, the GCF of the given two numbers is the divisor of the last division.
 In this case, the divisor of the last division is 18.
-Therefore, GCF of 198 and 360 is 18.
+Therefore, the GCF of 198 and 360 is 18.